 Women’s Cross Country:

-Notable Players: Olivia Montini ’26 finished third overall and was first among Division-III competitors.
-Rose Teszler ’23 finished in sixteenth place, and Cat Crochunis-Brown ’23 finished in 25th place.
+Notable Players: Olivia Montini ’26 finished first on the team and 158th overall out of 383 competitors.
+Rose Teszler ’23 and Cat Crochunis-Brown ’23 finished second and third on the team.

 Men’s Cross Country: